dixiedream/st/README.md

 To be clear about the color settings:

-- This build will use gruvbox colors by default and as a fallback.
+- This build will use NordTheme colors by default and as a fallback.
 - If there are Xresources colors defined, those will take priority.

 ## Notes on Emojis and Special Characters